WE’RE AVAILABLE 24/7

 When Joe takes your case, regardless of the size, he knows what a bad injury or tragic death can do to a person and how it can affect a family.
 Nothing is more valuable than you and your family.
 Joe makes sure you get every dollar you deserve.

-Joe has received the highest accolades a lawyer can receive.
-He is a certified specialist in the field of personal injury law by the state of Texas.
-That means he has tried a lot of cases and has passed additional exams showing his competence in this field.
 He has also been board certified by the National Board of Trial Advocates, which means that he is nationally accredited to try civil cases in the courtroom.
-Fewer than one (1) percent of all lawyers in the country have these two certifications.
+Fewer than one percent of all lawyers in the country have these two certifications.
 He has also been chosen by his peers to receive several awards and honors.
 This includes being chosen as a Texas Super Lawyer every year for the past 17 years.
-Fewer than 100 lawyers out of the 96,827 lawyers in Texas have been selected for this many years.
+Fewer than 100 lawyers out of the 96,000+ lawyers in Texas have been selected for this many years.
 Independent rating service AVVO rates him 10/10 and another independent rating service gives him the highest rating in ethics and competency that it can give, an AV rating.
 His peers have chosen him as one of the TOP 100 Litigators (courtroom lawyers) in America.

 Joe Stepehens, Texas personal injury attorney